Empress Michiko: Crown Princess

 In 1963, the Associated Press reported that the Crown Princess, then about three months pregnant, underwent an abortion on 22 March, in Tokyo.
 As the article stated, "The operation was advised by her physician, Prof. Takashi Kobayashi, who delivered Michiko's first child, three-year-old Prince Hiro, a spokesman said.
 The spokesman said it is believed the 28-year-old princess' health has been impaired by a continuous round of official and social functions before pregnancy".

+In the summer of 1961, Emperor Shōwa was reportedly displeased with Michiko’s Catholicism, a faith she had embraced after receiving a Catholic education at the University of the Sacred Heart.
+According to Bungeishunju, the Empress knelt on the carpet and offered an apology, but the Emperor was still displeased.

 Contrary to the tradition that the children of the imperial family should be separated from their parents and placed with private tutors, Crown Prince Akihito and his wife Crown Princess Michiko again broke precedent from the start by preferring to raise their children instead of entrusting them to the care of court chamberlains; the Crown Princess even breastfed.
 She and her husband have also built up a strong position among the general public, by their frequent trips in the 47 prefectures in the country to meet people but also for the liberties taken by the imperial couple vis-a-vis the protocol.
 At a more formal level, the Crown Prince and Princess visited 37 foreign countries between 1959 and 1989.